LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ```
 Condition.View is **TickHistoryMarketDepthViewOptions** type and its value is set to **ViewOptionsNormalizedLL2Enum**.

 However, in JSON object, these enumeration fields are encoded as strings, not integers.
-To encode an enumeration as as a string, an array of string and custom text marshaller are defined.
+To encode an enumeration as as a string, an array of string and custom text marshaler are defined.

 ```
 var tickHistoryMarketDepthViewOptions = [...]string{